 Raising a toddler is a wonderful experience that most parents look back on fondly.
 But when you’re in the trenches of the “terrible twos,” you might feel overwhelmed.
 Use these home automation gadgets to help lower your stress level, save time, and create a safer environment for your growing toddler.

-Here are six SafeWise-recommended home automation products to help you happily survive the toddler years.
+Here are five SafeWise-recommended home automation products to help you happily survive the toddler years.

 The Amazon Echo is a Bluetooth speaker that also uses Wi-Fi.
 Alexa, Amazon’s helpful voice assistant, communicates with you through the Echo.
 Alexa interacts with you when you give her voice commands, allowing for hands-free control of your Echo-compatible smart home devices.
 Alexa can also play music, answer questions, and perform thousands of tasks—like ordering pizza on family movie night.